 Quiet gentleman 1928-2006

-Family words for the funeral held at the Woodland Burial Centre, Hinton, Hampshire.
+Family words for the tribute held at the Woodland Burial Ground, Hinton Park, Hampshire.

 For many years Peter and I visited Crete, sometimes twice a year.
 For over ten years we stayed with Maria Filipakis in a very Greek apartment.
 Our Greek was minimal and so was Maria’s English but we managed to have long and involved conversations.
 Maria’s mother still lived in the family village in the hills.
 She was a very demanding old lady and as Maria was the only girl in the family she bore the responsibility of caring for her.

 Maria had a washing machine but the heavy washing she did in the garden with a bowl and a hosepipe.
 One-day mother wanted her blankets washed and although the temperature was in the 90s Maria had to fetch them and do them in the communal washing place by the sea.

 Sadly Maria’s husband died.
 We were not there for the funeral but it was clear we were expected to attend the subsequent memorial service.
 After all, we were family.
 We walked up the hill to the family church.
 We lit our candle.
 We blew out our candle.
 Afterwards we had a small glass of brandy, bagels and a beautiful iced cake decorated with symbols of eternity.
 We ate this with a spoon.
 We felt very privileged to be part of this tribute to our friend Vagelis.

 No wonder we loved Crete where we were always made so welcome.